Lack of charges in U. of I. professor's videotaping incident raises questions

 The incident involved a student who was donning a Chief Illiniwek costume as part of an Illini basketball game and was changing into the costume in the State Farm Center bathroom.

-Dave Wischnowsky of the Chicago Tribune commented on the situation and the ramifications which will follow.
+Dave Wischnowsky of the Chicago Tribune commented on the situation and the ramifications that will follow.

 "Rosenstein was arrested for recording individuals in a public restroom without permission, which is a misdemeanor crime by law," Wischnowsky told the Chambana Sun.
 "According to the police, he even admitted to said crime.
 So, yes, he absolutely should have been charged with it, just like anyone else should expect to be if they did the same."